-Armenia a Caucasus country which lies on the crossroads of Europe and Asia has a wonderful history dating back to 3000 years approximately.
-It is said to be one of the oldest Christian nation and houses world famous heritage sites, old monasteries, rich folklore traditions.
-Not only Armenia is famous for heritage architectures but it boasts of stunning landscapes of hilltops, valleys, woods, lakes, and meadows.
-In the post, many of my friends will take you to Best day trips from Yerevan Armenia.
-So let’s check Beautiful Things to do in Armenia.
+Armenia is famous for heritage architecture and boasts stunning landscapes of hilltops, valleys, woods, lakes, and meadows.
+In the post, many of my friends will take you on the Best day trips from Yerevan, Armenia.
+So let’s check the Beautiful Things to do in Armenia.

 BEST DAY TRIPS FROM YEREVAN ARMENIA | THINGS TO DO IN ARMENIA

-One can reach Tatev Monastery via a winding narrow cliff road, however a more dramatic way in which to access it, is to use the Wings of Tatev, a cable car leaving from the village of Halidzor up to Tatev Monastery, which holds the record for longest non-stop double track cable car in the Guinness World Records.
+One can reach Tatev Monastery via a winding narrow cliff road.
+However, a more dramatic way to access it is to use the Wings of Tatev, a cable car leaving from the village of Halidzor up to Tatev Monastery, which holds the record for the longest non-stop double track cable car in the Guinness World Records.
 The ride across a deep canyon is a riveting experience, but not for those who fear heights!

-Tatev Monastery is about 3-4 hours away from Yerevan and can be reached via private/hired car or by joining a tour.
-You can also get a marshrutka from Yerevan to the town of Goris located close by, followed by a private taxi to Halidzor or Tatev.
+Distance: Tatev Monastery is about 3-4 hours away from Yerevan and can be reached via private/hired car or by joining a tour.
+You can also get a marshrutka from Yerevan to the town of Goris, followed by a private taxi to Halidzor or Tatev.

-Goris town is a good base from where to explore Tatev Monastery and the surrounding area.
-The town, which is located in a valley, is home to some hotels, guesthouses, and restaurants, and is surrounded by mountains which can be hiked.
+Goris town is an excellent base to explore Tatev Monastery and the surrounding area.
+The town, located in a valley, is home to some hotels, guesthouses, and restaurants and is surrounded by mountains that can be hiked.

 Suggested by Nikki & Michelle – Cheeky Passports

 Garni Temple is one of the top tourist destinations in Armenia.
-Garni is a symbol of paganism of pre-Christian era.
+Garni is a symbol of paganism of the pre-Christian era.
 It is also known as the temple of the Sun god, Mihr.
-Located on a cliff, overlooking the Azat River and with a beautiful backdrop of Gegham Mountains, the Greco-Roman structure which built mainly by masonry makes Garni more interesting to visit.
+Located on a cliff overlooking the Azat River and with a beautiful backdrop of the Gegham Mountains, the Greco-Roman structure, built mainly of masonry, makes Garni more interesting to visit.